-Ireland and Spain are now in deep economic crises after preceding booms with fast credit growth, house price bubbles and real appreciations.
+Ireland and Spain have been experiencing deep economic crises.
+The crises were the results of the preceding booms with fast credit growth, house price bubbles and real appreciations.

 - a) Why could not monetary policy prevent the earlier booms?
-Explain the dynamics implied by the so-called Walters critique! - b) Could the countries have used other policies to counteract the earlier boom? - c) Ireland and Spain need to accomplish real depreciations.
-How can this be done within a monetary union?
+Explain the dynamics implied by the so-called Walters critique! - b) Could the countries have used other policies to counteract the earlier booms? - c) Ireland and Spain have achieved real depreciations.
+How is this done within a monetary union?
 What are the problems involved?